awsdocs/aws-panorama-developer-guide/resources/appliance-changelog.md

 The following sections detail updates to the AWS Panorama Appliance software, including changes to the operation system, AWS Panorama libraries, the application SDK, and the application container image.

+# Device software version 5.0.42

+**Release date**: 2022-11-16

+**Type**: Optional

+## Error handling

+Improved format and usability of application logs.

+## Bug fixes

+Fixed an issue that caused application state to be incorrect after power loss.

+Fixed an issue that caused application files to remain on the appliance after the application instance is removed.

+# Application base image 1.2

+**Release date**: 2022-11-16

+**Application SDK**: 1.2.0

+**Python** : 3.7.5

+**NumPy** : 1.18.2

+Version 1.2 of the application SDK adds a `timeout` parameter to `video_in.get()`.
+If you specify a timeout, the SDK raises  `TimeoutException` if no frames are received within the specified number of seconds.
+The default behavior, which blocks the thread until a frame is received, is unchanged.

+The SDK now sets the `AWS_REGION` environment variable to the device's AWS Region.
+You can use the AWS SDK for Python in your application without specifying a Region in code or your container image, and the device's Region is used automatically.

+Improved error handling for `self.call()` to check model name against manifest and raise `KeyError` if the model is not in the application.

+Improved error handling for `put()` to raise `ValueError` if the input frame list is empty.

+Fixed a race condition in `video_in.get()` that caused the SDK to return old frames with `is_cached` set instead of blocking until at least one new frame is received. `is_cached` should only be set when a batch of frames from multiple sources includes some old frames and some new.

 # Device software version 5.0.7

 **Release date**: 2022-10-13